thesawolf/android_kernel_rockchip_rk3188/README.md

 - galland and omegamoon for various kernel fixes
 - crewrktablets for various models and tools to work from/with
 - hoabycsr for various tips/tricks along the way
+- rxrz for the exFAT support (via samsung leak)
+- androidminipc62 (@armtvtech) for the MK908 SDK1 leak
 - and misc others that contributed to making all this happen (if I forgot anyone specific, sorry.. remind me, I don't mind giving credit where credit is due)